 PTT Organization Structure

 Corporate Risk GRI102-15

 PTT's risk management processes are designed to be associated with the organization's strategic planning process at each stage along with annual risk analysis and assessment to develop corporate risks that align with corporate goals and strategic plans.
-This involves incorporating expectations from different groups of stakeholders, economic trends, political conditions, as well as significant social and environmental changes to establish corporate risks which can be classified as strategic risk, operational risk, and financial risk – all of which pose potential impacts on the company's performance, employees, customers, partners, corporate reputation, the public, and the environment.
+This involves incorporating expectations from different groups of stakeholders, economic trends, political conditions, as well as significant social and environmental changes to establish corporate risks which can be classified as strategic risk, business risk, operational risk, and financial risk – all of which pose potential impacts on the company's performance, employees, customers, partners, corporate reputation, the public, and the environment.
 In addition, PTT takes into consideration the risks of general events, emerging risks, and ‘Black Swan’ Events which that are not highly likely to occur, but if they occur, cause severe damage and impact on the business.
 Therefore, risk owners have the responsibility of drawing up a risk management plan for such risks, defining Key Risk Indicators (KRIs), and monitoring and reporting results to the Board of Enterprise Planning and Risk Management, the Corporate Risk Management Committee, and PTT’s established Audit Committee.